cutterbuck/python-sets-readme-jake/README.md

 ## Operating on a set

 As programmers, we tend to be lazy.
 We want our code to be as concise and clean as possible.
-Programming is a collaborative effort and concise code makes it easy for others to understand our programs.
+Programming is a collaborative effort and concise code makes it easy for others to understand our work.
 Fortunately, Python provides us with a variety of built-in functions for operating on sets in a clean and intuitive manner.

 #### Adding an element